 AmeriCorps members serve as College Coaches and provide both virtual and in-person assistance to high school and college students, and capacity building support to high school and college administration.
 These talented individuals make a difference in the lives of today’s youth by helping them prepare for, enroll in, and succeed in college.

-As a College Access Coach, you will receive training on the multiple college-going steps, such as completing a college application and FAFSA, sending high school transcripts, and notifying a college of the decision to attend.
-Equipped with this information, you serve as part of a student’s college information network with the goal of removing barriers that keep students from entering college.
+College coaches receive training on college-going steps, such as completing a college application and FAFSA; financial aid, including the Last-Dollar Scholarship; sending high school transcripts and notifying a college of the decision to attend.
+Coaches work with both K-12 districts and community college districts throughout Iowa.
+Equipped with this information, you serve as part of a student’s college information network with the goal of removing barriers that keep students from entering and succeeding in college.

 AmeriCorps Student Leader

 Student Leaders serve as peer mentors to assist students in their high schools to complete the necessary steps to enroll and attend college.
 Each Course to College partner school can nominate up to two students to serve their school.
 The student must be 17 or older to serve.

 The nomination cycle for 22-23 student leaders will begin in April, 2022.
 Please contact Rohey Sallah with questions.
 Please contact Rohey Sallah with questions.